Wandalen/wTools/module/core/former/spec.md

 **Implementation Status Note:** Single-field tuple variants (Rule 2d) have a known issue where the handler attempts to use EntityToFormer trait integration, which fails for primitive types (u32, String, etc.) that don't implement Former.
 Current workaround is to use explicit `#[scalar]` attribute for primitive types.

+**Enum Former Delegation Limitation:** Current enum Former implementation generates positional setters (e.g., `._0()`, `._1()`) for tuple fields rather than delegating to inner struct Former methods.
+This means:
+- Test expecting `.field_name()` methods on enum variant formers will fail
+- Complex enum-to-struct Former delegation is not fully implemented
+- Workaround: Use positional setters or mark variants as `#[scalar]` for direct construction

 #### 2.2.
 Standalone Constructor Behavior